Ukraine president back in Kyiv, Russia keeps up attacks | Law-Order

 Ukrainian guerrillas have for months operated behind Russian lines in Ukraine's occupied south and east, targeting Kremlin-installed officials, institutions and key infrastructure, such as roads and bridges.

+Separately, Russian President Vladimir Putin urged weapons industry executives on Friday to supply the country's soldiers “with all the necessary weapons, equipment, munitions and supplies'' as well as upgrading weapons systems “in view of the combat experience'' that arms designers and engineers have gleaned from the war in Ukraine.

-Kremlin spokesman Peskov said Russian President Vladimir Putin would on Friday visit a weapons factory in Tula, about 150 kilometres (90 miles) south of Moscow, and chair a meeting on the country's arms industry there.
+Putin had chaired the meeting with executives following a visit to an air defence and anti-tank weapons factory in Tula, about 150 kilometres (90 miles) south of Moscow.

+Amid the fighting, the funeral of a 33-year-old Ukrainian soldier killed during a December 15 combat mission in the Donetsk region served as another poignant reminder of the human cost that the war has wrought.

+Shots were fired into the air in a final salute to Dmytro Georgiyovych Kyrychenko, whose Ukrainian flag-draped coffin was placed in a grave alongside other fallen comrades in his hometown of Bucha, on Kyiv's outskirts.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)